akka/akka-projection/docs/src/main/paradox/eventsourced.md

 handler will process.
 It contains the `Event` and additional meta data, such as the offset that will be stored by the `Projection`.
 See @apidoc[akka.persistence.query.typed.EventEnvelope] for full details of what the envelope contains.

+## SourceProvider for eventsBySlicesStartingFromSnapshots

+The Projection can use snapshots as starting points and thereby reducing number of events that have to be loaded.
+This can be useful if the consumer start from zero without any previously processed offset or if it has been disconnected for a long while and its offset is far behind.

+You need to define the snapshot to event transformation function in `EventSourcedProvider.eventsBySlicesStartingFromSnapshots`.

+The underlying read journal must implement @apidoc[EventsBySliceStartingFromSnapshotsQuery].
+See how to enable @extref:[eventsBySlicesStartingFromSnapshots in Akka Persistence R2DBC](akka-persistence-r2dbc:query.html#eventsbyslicesstartingfromsnapshots).